basnijholt/home-assistant-streamdeck-yaml/README.md

 - !include {file: includes/button.yaml, vars: {entity_id: light.bed, icon_mdi:lightbulb, text: Bed Room Lights}}
 # Other files you might want to include...
 ```

+Anything that is within the vars dictionary and in the `${variable_name}`  format will be replaced upon loading the yaml file when starting the application.
+Other text in the same format but not in the vars dictionary will not be replaced.

 #### includes/button.yaml